best-yuriy/weekly-wins-web/README.md

 1. Go to GitHub Actions → "Release and Deploy" workflow
 2. Click "Run workflow"
-3. Select the branch, tag, or commit to deploy using the ref dropdown
+3. Select the branch, tag, or commit to deploy
 4. Choose whether to:
    - Just deploy the selected ref (leave "Create GitHub release" unchecked)
    - Create a release and deploy (check "Create GitHub release")